 The Rowland Hall teams—one team of five students, and one team of three students—masterminded two distinctive, compelling projects.

 ColoClean won the B2B Best Young Entrepreneur Award and the HSUEC Grand Prize.
 According to the team, "ColoClean is a smarter, safer colonoscopy prep that provides patients of all backgrounds with an effective, humane, personalized colonoscopy prep kit."
 Team members: Tobi Yoon, Chloe Fleischer, Emilie Orfanakis, Eli Taylor, and Eleanor Mancheski.
+Watch their video below.

 Mr. Samson said our young innovators spoke confidently about their products at B2B and represented Rowland Hall well.
 "Although only one team won, all the students were incredibly impressive on competition night," he said.
 "Both groups worked hard and hopefully got a sense of what it takes to start your own company."